| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 RSS group by subject.
 In this example, the first group is the

-Debian daily news group gmane.linux.debian.user.news
+Debian daily news group gmane.linux.debian.user.news from

 news.gmane.org.
 The RSS group corresponds to the Debian